stmcg/learner-paper/README.md

 - `learner.R`: Applies LEARNER with the selected hyperparameters in each test dataset.
 Results are saved in `learner_setX.RData` for training set `X` (`X=1,2,3,4,5`).
 - `heldout-mse.R`: Computes the mean squared error values in the test datasets.

-The selection of hyperparameters for LEARNER took between 3 and 4 hours to run when parallelized across 13 CPU cores.
-The application of LEARNER took up to 3 hours to run on a single CPU core.
+The selection of hyperparameters for LEARNER took up to an hour to run (on a single CPU core).
+The application of LEARNER took up less than a minute to run.